OpenEugene/openboard/CONTRIBUTING.md

 ### Ground Rules

-* Ensure that code that goes into core meets all requirements in this checklist: https://gist.github.com/champagneabuelo/5a0a1753a430dfe50167b1fad4395596
 * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 * Keep feature versions as small as possible, preferably one new feature per version.
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).